NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/neurodeskapp.md

 ## Installing Docker

-Neurodesk App requires Docker to be installed on your computer.
+The Neurodesk App requires Docker to be installed on your computer.
 If you already have Docker installed, you can skip this step.

 - [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/)
 - [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/)